EzekialSA/4scanner/README.md

 # 4scanner

-4scanner search 4chan's thread for matching keywords then dowload all images to disk
+4scanner search 4chan's thread for matching keywords then download all images to disk

 ## Requirements